nitinsandiego/student/index.md

 Go to my [Github account](https://github.com/nitinsandiego) !!

 ## About Me
 Hi!
 This is Nitin Balaji.
 I am 15 years old.
 I am an aspiring coder and my dream job is to work as a software engineer.
+I am really excited to be taking AP Computer Science Principles and also excited to take future software courses.

 ## About Me Freeform Picture
 My interests are coding, shoes, especially Jordans, Formula 1, and running.